AndrewBarrett182/DevOps-Practical-Project/README.md

 ### Database Structure

 The database structure for the project is displayed using an Entity Relationship Diagram (ERD).
 This diagram displays the design of the table associated with the database.

+![image](https://user-images.githubusercontent.com/82821693/121809180-b1aa1e00-cc53-11eb-9255-02c4861b2cea.png)

+The ERD contains one table: lottery_tickets.
 Since there is only a single table there are no relationships.

-![image](https://user-images.githubusercontent.com/82821693/121809180-b1aa1e00-cc53-11eb-9255-02c4861b2cea.png)
+### CI Pipeline